dart-lang/language/working/2509-private-named-parameters/feature-specification.md

 complicate that story.
 When a named parameter is also an initializing formal, then the name affects *three* places in the program:

-1. The name of the parameter variable inside the body of the constructor.
+1. The name of the parameter variable inside the constructor initializer list.
+    (Inside the constructor *body*, it's the instance field that is in scope.)

 2. The name used to pass an argument at the callsite.